liubovkyry/DAX/Table_&_Filter_functions/ALLSELECTED/ALLSELECTED.md

 of Total Baked and then answer the question Which food item is baked the most for store eight?

+And now we need to compare the percent of all baked to the percent of total baked.

+We want to remove any filter context here so we could use one of two functions.

+We could use REMOVEFILTERS or ALL.

+In this case, I like using the REMOVEFILTERS.

+Let's calculate modifier.

+It tells you exactly what it's doing and we want to remove filters from food inventory.

 ![image](https://github.com/liubovkyry/DAX/assets/118057504/34c4b51d-6b5a-4044-a38b-ec40223e1d3c)

 ![image](https://github.com/liubovkyry/DAX/assets/118057504/3d0dac84-3896-46f9-bd92-ee9324eb3190)